hellomomiji/hellomomiji.github.io/content/posts/2025-04-15-meeting-genai-agent.en.md

 ## The Problem: Information Loss in Multilingual Meetings

-Meeting notes are often inconsistent, action items get lost, and language barriers create additional challenges.
-Consider this scenario: a product team with members from the US, China, and Japan meets to discuss a product launch.
-While the transcript captures everything, extracting actionable insights efficiently requires significant manual effort.
+Consider this scenario: A global executive team with members from the US, China, and Japan meets to discuss their Q2 strategy.
+The VP from China reports warehousing delays in Eastern China, while the Japan team mentions shipping delays and user support challenges.
+Even with live interpretation during the meeting, extracting actionable insights efficiently from the transcript later requires significant manual effort.

 Current solutions often focus on just transcription or basic summarization, missing the crucial step of organizing action items and making content accessible across languages.